AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 First, a little background on access types, to supplement what we said earlier.

-By default, the implementation chooses a standard storage pool for each access-to-object type.
-The storage allocated by an allocator (i.e., :ada:`new`) for a given access-to-object type comes from the associated pool.
+By default, the implementation chooses a standard storage pool for each named access-to-object type.
+The storage allocated by an allocator (i.e., :ada:`new`) for such a type comes from the associated pool.

 Several access types can share the same pool.
 By default, the implementation might choose to have a single global storage pool, used